 Jean Zigani: Wants a Better Life

-When Jean Zigani, 43, came to the U.S. a year ago from Burkina Faso, in West Africa, he thought he would find work as a French teacher, with French being his native language.
-He had just finished his job in Burkina Faso as a principal, and before that he was a teacher at an elementary school for 17 years.
-He had a high school degree, three years of college and professional development experience.
+When Jean Zigani, 43, came to the U.S. a year ago from Burkina Faso, he thought he would find work as a French teacher, with French being his native language.
+He had just finished his job in Burkina Faso as a school principal, and before that he was a teacher at an elementary school for 17 years.
+He had a high school degree, three years of college and professional experience.

 He soon realized that the two hours a week of English that he received in college was not good enough to help him find employment in the U.S. that matched his skills.